teambit/docs/docs/aspects/teambit.react/react/react.docs.md

   }
 }
 ```
+> You can create variants according to namespace by using {} around the variant key.
+By placing all your customized environments in a single namespace, let's say 'environments' or 'extensions' you can apply `teambit.harmony/aspect` to all items with that namespace to ensure that all the environments in your workspace have the correct configuration

-Validate it by running `bit env` and see that the extension-component has `teambit.harmony/aspect` set as an environment.
+Validate the above by running `bit env` and see that the extension-component has `teambit.harmony/aspect` set as its environment.

-Now that you have a base extension to start from, you can already go ahead and configure it for your components in `workspace.json`:
+Now that you have a basic customized extension to start from, you can go ahead and configure it for your components in `workspace.json`:

 ```json title="edit variants and set the new env"
 {